-Selected Projects, Articles, Interviews
+Selected Projects, Activations, Interviews.

 The artist took a photograph of his face and altered it to resemble escaped slave advertisements posted in the 17th century Montreal Gazette.
 Slave owners would buy space and place these drawings as ads in papers in order to hunt for escaped slaves.
 By recontextualizing the escaped slave poster, the artist references the history of slavery in Canada and the United States as well his own contemporary feelings of being studied, dehumanized, and pursued.